joebmt/tcmd/Readme.md

 ## What Problem Does tcmd Solve?

 The program **tcmd** simply saves engineers time writing bash/shell functional and regression tests.
 Consider adding a simple ping test to your shell script test.
 Writing the complete functional test in shell is about 27 lines of code from scratch.
-With **tcmd**, it is 1 simple 1 line of code:
+With **tcmd**, it is 1 simple line of code:

+    **tcmd "ping -c 3 localhost" "3 packets recieved"**

 ```
 joe@joemac:[tmp] cat ping_test.sh
-#!/bin/bash
-# ---
-**# Ping test, the 1 line easy way:
-tcmd "ping -c 3 localhost" "3 packets recieved"**

 # ---
 # Ping test, the 27 line hard way:
 indent(){